ioccc-src/winner/2005/toledo/README.md

 One special case is when you are doing promotion, you must enter the move with an extra letter indicating the desired piece.

-By example "f7f8n" (supossing you have a pawn on f7), will promote it to a knight, substitute 'n' for the desired piece (N/Q/R/B).
+By example "f7f8n" (supposing you have a pawn on f7), will promote it to a knight, substitute 'n' for the desired piece (N/Q/R/B).

 Note that the program requires the piece letter, it will not select